TranslatorSRI/Babel/docs/README.md

 This directory contains several pieces of Babel documentation.

-Both [Node Normalization (NodeNorm)](https://github.com/TranslatorSRI/NodeNormalization) and [Name Resolution (NameRes)](https://github.com/TranslatorSRI/NameResolution) have their own GitHub repositories with their own documentation, but this directory is intended to include all the basic instructions needed to work with Babel and its tools.
+Both [Node Normalization (NodeNorm)](https://github.com/TranslatorSRI/NodeNormalization) and [Name Resolution (NameRes or NameLookup)](https://github.com/TranslatorSRI/NameResolution) have their own GitHub repositories with their own documentation, but this directory is intended to include all the basic instructions needed to work with Babel and its tools.